-With 20,000 head of cattle and 2,500 sheep, Preston County is one of those without a single large-animal veterinarian, and that’s something that caught the attention of West Virginia University Extension Service Agriculture and Natural Resources Agent, Bill Shockey.
+With 20,000 head of cattle and 2,500 sheep, Preston County is one of those without a single large-animal veterinarian, and that’s something that caught the attention of West Virginia University Extension Agriculture and Natural Resources Agent, Bill Shockey (now retired.)

 “The need for large-animal veterinarians is of concern nationwide,” he said.
 “If you have livestock, it’s essential that you have a preventative care plan in place and have a good relationship with a large-animal veterinarian.
 Even those with the smallest of herds can economically benefit from regular veterinarian visits.”

 Through a new program, Shockey is working to address the veterinarian access problem across the Mountain State with fellow Extension faculty and support from the Benjamin M. Statler College of Engineering and Mineral Resources.